 Overcoming Dental Anxiety

-Dental Anxiety - Abnormal fear or dread of visiting the dentist for preventive care or follow up treatment and extreme anxiety over dental procedures.
+Dental Anxiety – is the abnormal fear or dread of visiting the dentist for preventive care or follow up treatment and extreme anxiety over dental procedures.

-Let’s face it, not many people truly enjoy going to the dentist.
+Let’s face it, not many people truly look forward to going to the dentist.
 There are plenty who do, but most do not.
 We know it is good for our dental and overall health, so we go for that reason.
 For some, an irrational fear takes over, leaving them paralyzed with fear, and without the dental care they need to enjoy their lives fully.
-According to a 2009 study by the U.S. Centers for Disease Control and Prevention (CDC) almost 50% of adults skip dental visits due to dental anxiety.
+According to a 2009 study by the U.S. Centers for Disease Control and Prevention (CDC), almost half of all adults skip dental visits due to dental anxiety.